OpenAtomFoundation/pika/README.md

 Pika is a simple nosql database.
 Pika used leveldb as storage engine.
-The protocol used to contact with Pika is defined in google's proto buffer, The proto buffer file is bada_sdk.proto
+The protocol used to contact with Pika is redis protocol

 ### Thread Model
 Pika used multi threads model.
 The main thread accept the request and then send